PlasmaFAIR/sdf-xarray/docs/unit_conversion.rst

 .. note::
-    Pint does not automatically simplify ``"J/s"`` to ``"W"``, so we use :attr:`pint.Quantity.to` to convert the unit string.
+    Pint does not automatically simplify ``"J/s"`` to ``"W"``, so we use `pint.Quantity.to` to convert the unit string.
 Since these units are the same it will not change the underlying data, only the units.
 This is only a small formatting choice and is not required.